SNK vs. Capcom: Crossover appearances and re-releases

-SNK vs. Capcom: Match of the Millennium and SNK vs. Capcom: Card Fighters' Clash were re-released for the first time in 2021 and 2022 respectively on Windows and Nintendo Switch.
+SNK vs. Capcom: Match of the Millennium and SNK vs. Capcom: Card Fighters' Clash were re-released for the first time in 2021 and 2022 respectively on Windows and Nintendo Switch; both games are included in the Neo Geo Pocket Color Selection compilation series.
 In March 2022, Street Fighter characters were added to Netmarble and SNK's The King of Fighters All Star.
-In August 2022, SNK and Capcom artists Eisuke Ogura and Shinkiro – the latter of whom is currently at Capcom after famously working at SNK – created special promotional posters featuring both companies' characters to celebrate the 2022 Evolution Championship Series tournament, the first live EVO since the COVID-19 pandemic.
+In August 2022, SNK and Capcom artists Eisuke Ogura and Shinkiro — the latter of whom is currently at Capcom after famously working at SNK — created special promotional posters featuring both companies' characters to celebrate the 2022 Evolution Championship Series tournament, the first live EVO since the COVID-19 pandemic.
 In a subsequent interview, SNK producer Yasuyuki Oda stated that "both parties" were interested in a potential revival of the series.
 Oda stated in a later interview that the EVO artwork opened the doors for further collaboration between the two companies.

 Multiple crossovers between SNK and Capcom were announced throughout 2024.
 At Summer Game Fest in June, both Terry Bogard and Mai Shiranui were revealed as part of Street Fighter 6s second season of downloadable content, making them the first third-party guest characters in a mainline Street Fighter game.
 The next month, during EVO 2024, a re-release of SNK vs. Capcom: SVC Chaos for Windows, Nintendo Switch and PlayStation 4 was announced and released that day.
-The following August, it was announced that the Capcom-developed titles in the series would be included in Capcom Fighting Collection 2, set for release in 2025.
+The following August, it was announced that the Capcom-developed titles in the series would be included in Capcom Fighting Collection 2, which was released in May 2025.
 During Tokyo Game Show in September, it was announced that Ken Masters and Chun-Li would be part of the first season of DLC for Fatal Fury: City of the Wolves, similarly making them the first third-party guest characters in a Fatal Fury game.
 These announcements sparked speculation about a potential revival of the series, an interest acknowledged by Capcom producer Shuhei Matsumoto in an interview.
 In another interview, Oda stated that while there were certain hurdles in the way, they were aware of the fan demand and the odds of a revival were not impossible.